 There are school buildings at the Opendale site in Burnham, with a relatively new sports hall and all-weather pitches.
 Those extra facilities were funded by a local charity and the community.
 Buckinghamshire Council will not provide the necessary management to enable 40 odd local groups to continue using and paying for the facilities.
 The site is only used as a pickup point for coaches to transfer the children to another school 6 miles away in Bourne End.

 The nearest non-selective school is five and a half miles away in Stoke Poges.
-It is Sikh-ethos and has just been put in special measures due to safeguarding concerns.
-It is being investigated fro financial mismanagement.
+It is Sikh-ethos and was put in special measures due to safeguarding concerns.
+It is being investigated for financial mismanagement.
 Most pupils at Khalsa school are bused in from Slough and Ealing to the converted office block.

 The Burnham school was closed in 2019 at the request of E-Act, the academy group that had been running the school for 7 years.
 They had closed sixth form.
 The reputation was poor.
 School attendance had dropped to about 20 a year and the school was no longer viable.